radinformatics/singularity-environments/README.md

 Note that the maximum size, if not specified, is 1024*1024BMiB.

-## 2. Transfer the contained environment to your cluster
+## Step 2.
+Transfer the contained environment to your cluster

 You are likely familiar with FTP, or hopefully your cluster uses a secure file transfer (sFTP).
 You can also use a command line tool [scp](https://www.garron.me/en/articles/scp.html).
 For the Sherlock cluster at Stanford, since I use Linux (Ubuntu), my preference is for [gftp](http://www.howtogeek.com/howto/ubuntu/install-and-use-the-gftp-client-on-ubuntu-linux/).

-## 3. Add the executable to your path
+## Step 3.
+Add the executable to your path

 Let's say we are working with a python3 image, and we want this executable to be called before the python3 that is installed on our cluster.
 We need to either add this python3 to our path (BEFORE the old one) or create an alias.